Józef Poniatowski: Napoleon's Russian campaign

 In April 1811 Poniatowski went to Paris, where he represented the King of Saxony and Duke of Warsaw Frederick Augustus I at the baptism ceremonies of Napoleon's son.
 He stayed there for four months and worked with the Emperor and his generals on plans for the campaign against Russia.
 He tried to convince the French leaders that the southern route, through the current day Ukraine would provide the most benefits.
 Not only was the region warmer, Polish gentry from the Russian partition would join in, and possible Turkish action against Russia could be supported, which was the most advantageous theater for the upcoming war.
 Napoleon rejected the idea, as well as the back-up scenario, according to which Poniatowski would follow such a route alone with the Polish corps, hoping to take over these formerly Polish areas with the expected help from a Polish uprising planned there.
 For the Russian Campaign of 1812 Poniatowski became commander of V Corps of the Grande Armée — at nearly 100,000 strong Polish forces in the Grande Armée were the greatest Polish military effort before the 20th century.

 The initial period of the offensive, when Poniatowski was placed under the direction of Jérôme Bonaparte, was wasted, but after Napoleon's brother left Poniatowski was briefly put in charge of Grande Armée's right wing.
 Fighting on the avant-garde on the advance to Moscow he distinguished himself at a number of battles.
 On 17 August at Smolensk he personally led his corps' assault on the city.
 On 7 September at Borodino the V Corps was involved in the daylong fight over the Utitza Mound, which was finally taken toward the evening, stormed by the entire corps led by Prince Józef again.
 On 14 September the Polish soldiers were the first ones to enter the Russian capital; by that time however Poniatowski, unlike Napoleon, was convinced that the campaign was doomed.
 The Polish corps fought then the battles at Chirikovo on 29 September and Vinkovo on 18 October, where Poniatowski saved Murat from a complete defeat by Kutuzov's forces.

-Rearguarding the retreat of the Grande Armée, Poniatowski was badly injured during the Viazma battle on 29 October.
-He continued in active service for a few days, but on 3 November his condition forced him to give up his command.
-He then continued the westbound trip in a carriage with two wounded aides.
+Rearguarding the retreat of the Grande Armée, Poniatowski was badly injured during the Battle of Vyazma.
+He continued in active service for a few days, but his condition forced him to give his command to Józef Zajączek.
+He then continued the westbound trip in a carriage with two wounded aides, the Legion of the Vistula and Michel Claparède.
 At the Berezina crossing they barely avoided being captured by the Russians but finally, on 12 December, arrived in Warsaw.